oracle/terraform-provider-oci/website/docs/d/core_compute_gpu_memory_cluster.html.markdown

 * `gpu_memory_cluster_scale_config` - Configuration settings for GPU Memory Cluster scaling.
 	* `is_downsize_enabled` - Whether downsizing is enabled.
 	* `is_upsize_enabled` - Whether upsizing is enabled.
-	* `target_size` - The configured target size for the GPU Memory cluster.
+	* `target_size` - The configured target size for the GPU Memory Cluster.
 * `gpu_memory_fabric_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the GPU memory fabric.
-* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the Customer-unique GPU memory cluster
+* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the Customer-unique GPU Memory Cluster
 * `instance_configuration_id` - The OCID of the Instance Configuration used to source launch details for this instance.
+* `private_ip_ids` - Unique list of OCIDs for private IPs (IPv4/IPv6) associated with the GPU Memory Cluster
-* `size` - The number of instances currently running in the GpuMemoryCluster
+* `size` - The size represents the total number of instances in the GPU Memory Cluster, including both running instances and those still in the process of launching.
-* `state` - The lifecycle state of the GPU memory cluster
+* `state` - The lifecycle state of the GPU Memory Cluster
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
-* `time_created` - The date and time the GPU memory cluster was created.
+* `time_created` - The date and time the GPU Memory Cluster was created.
 Example: `2016-09-15T21:10:29.600Z`